Reflective writing introduction

 - considers strengths, weaknesses, anxieties and errors — you can use personal language such as 'I' and 'we' to talk about observations, emotions and feelings

-- Think about what was done.
+- Thinking about what was done.
 Analyse the event by thinking in depth from different perspectives.
 Use subject theory, reflective models and personal insight.
 The critical evaluation you make of your and others’ actions should be applied to future events.

-Reflection usually has the following four major components:
+Reflection usually has the following major components:

 - Introduction: the event, incident or topic